-Media liability insurance is a type of policy that is specifically designed to cover companies and nonprofits who are at risk of facing liability claims from third parties.
+Media liability insurance coverage is a type of policy that is specifically designed to cover companies and nonprofits who are at risk of facing liability claims from third parties.
 The companies and professionals who can most benefit from media liability insurance include broadcasters, publishers, authors, advertisers, and other entities that produce and distribute media content via some type of platform.
 Here is a close look at media liability insurance coverage.

-What Is Covered By Media Liability Insurance?
+What Is Media Liability Insurance Coverage?

 Not every media liability insurance policy contains the same coverages.
 However, here are four types of claims that most media liability policies cover: